You are about to leave Risk Strategies website and view the content of an external website.

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

-“Engineer shall indemnify client but only to the extent arising from or relating to Engineer’s negligence”.
-Sounds innocuous and maybe even reasonable.
-However, this phrase has serious potential liability implications, ranging from the scope of an indemnification obligation and even put a firm in breach of contract for failure to secure adequate insurance coverage.
+The clause “Engineer shall indemnify client, but only to the extent arising from or relating to Engineer’s negligence” sounds innocuous.
+However, the phrase has potentially significant liability implications.
+The words can expand the scope of an indemnification obligation and even put a firm in breach of contract for failure to secure adequate insurance coverage.

-In Federal Ins.co v.
+In Federal Ins.
+Co. v.
 Tri-State Ins.
-Co (1998), the court stated that the majority rule for the phrase, "arising out of" in insurance policies should be given a broad reading such as "originating from" or "growing out of" or "flowing from" or "done in connection with"— that is, it requires some causal connection to the injuries suffered but does not require proximate cause in the legal sense.
-The broad interpretation of these three words has led to a number of surprising decisions affecting the potential liability of design professionals and the breadth of their insurance coverage.
+Co.
+(1998), the court stated that the majority rule that “the phrase ‘arising out of’ should be given a broad reading such as … ‘growing out of’ or ‘flowing from’ or ‘done in connection with’ — that is, it requires some causal connection to the injuries suffered but does not require proximate cause in the legal sense.”
+The broad interpretation of these three words has led to several surprising decisions affecting the potential liability of design professionals and the breadth of their insurance coverage.

-For instance, in the case of Penta Corporation v.
-Town of Newport v.
-AECOM Technical Services, Inc. the A/E was required to provide a defense to a third party in a matter for which it had no other liability exposure.
-The case involved a contract dispute between the owner and its contractor.
-The dispute did not involve fault on the part of the engineer, but the court reasoned that the engineer owed its client, the town, a duty to defend because of the indemnity language in its contract.
-The engineer argued that the wording, “but only to the extent arising from” protected it from the obligation to defend.
-The court relied on the majority rule stated above and made the following distinction, “Arising out of does not mean that any losses or claims must have been caused by negligence or breach of contract.
-A claim merely has to involve an alleged negligent act or omission in the performance of the contract”.
+The dispute did not involve fault on the part of the engineer.
+But the court reasoned that the engineer owed its client a duty to defend based on the “arising from” language in the indemnity clause: “Arising out of does not mean that any losses or claims must have been caused by negligence or breach of contract.
+A claim merely has to involve an alleged negligent act or omission in the performance of the contract.”
 Thus, inserting the words “to the extent” in front of “arising from” did not alter the broad intent of “arising from.”
 Had the clause read “but only to the extent caused by engineer’s negligence,” the outcome would have been different.
 But with the language above, Engineer ended up with the uninsured obligation to pay the other party’s significant defense costs.

-Consider also the routine task of complying with an insurance specification.
-A common insurance requirement is that the A/E secure Additional Insured (AI) coverage to the benefit of the owner for claims “arising out of” the A/E’s services.
-Prior to 2004, the Additional Insured endorsement in general use (ISO CG 20-10 edition 11/85) provided in part that the AI is covered for liability “arising out of” the insured’s ongoing operations.
-Numerous court decisions have applied the broad interpretation of “arising out of” in the context of the CG 20-10 endorsement and in many cases, the mere fact the named insured was performing services for the AI was enough to invoke the “arising out of” language”.
+A common insurance requirement is that the A/E make the owner an additional insured (“AI”) on its general liability policy for claims “arising out of” the A/E’s services.
+Prior to 2004, the Additional Insured endorsement in general use (ISO CG 20-10, edition 11/85) provided in part that the AI is covered for liability “arising out of” the insured’s ongoing operations.
+Numerous court decisions have applied the broad interpretation of “arising out of” in the context of the CG 20-10 endorsement.
+In many cases, the mere fact the named insured was performing services for the AI was enough to invoke the “arising out of” language.

 This broad interpretation was not the intent of the endorsement.
-For that reason, in 2004, insurers changed the language from “arising out of” was replaced with “caused in whole or in part by your (the named insured’s) acts or omissions” in 2004.
-The broad coverage application of the 11/85 language is a great potential benefit to the AI and for that reason the 11/85 edition is often a contractual requirement.
+For that reason, in 2004, insurers changed the language from “arising out of” to “caused in whole or in part by your (the named insured’s) acts or omissions.”
+The broad coverage provided by the liberal interpretation of the 11/85 language is a great potential benefit to the AI.
+Owners therefore often include the old language as a contractual requirement.
 The problem is that it is very difficult for most A/E firms to secure AI coverage using the 11/85 coverage formula.